The best sales to shop today: Nike, Ruggable, Apple Watch and more | CNN Underscored

 - Remove germs, allergens and humidity from the air with up to 31% off Tosot dehumidifiers and air purifiers on Amazon.

 - In need of some new kitchen gadgets and accessories?
-KitchenAid products, including digital scales, skillets, spiralizer attachments and more are now up to 60% off at Woot!.
+KitchenAid products, including digital scales, skillets, spiralizer attachments and more, are now up to 60% off at Woot!.

 - Spruce up your backyard with up to $20 off outdoor power tools now at The Home Depot for today only.